GerB/modbreak/README.md

 * Styling provided in extension, can be overwritten in your own CSS definitions ([Look here](https://www.phpbb.com/customise/db/extension/modbreak_bbcode/support/topic/194041))
 * Displays the date and time of ModBreak messages in postings.
 The date format is displayed with the user's date settings.
 * The username is clickable and linked to the user profile.
+* Supports two message types: 1) message box (as before).
+2) full post (new).
-* Adds its own BBcode button, which can also send the user name, timestamp, and user ID to the editor.
-Manually adding the username is no longer needed.
-The standard mod-button is disabled.
+* Adds its own BBcode button (option list), which sends all BBcode parameters inclusive user name to the editor.
+So manually adding the user name is no longer needed.
+The standard mod-button is disabled now.
 * Adds a tooltip for the button, which can be translated in the appropriate language file.
 * Has additional language variables to allow 3 different BBcode representations: 1) Without parameters.
 2) Only with user name.
 3) With clickable username, date and time.
 Type 1 & 2 are primarily designed for compatibilty with old BBcodes already stored in posts with ModBreak 1.1.0.
 * Languages en, de, es, pt_br, and nl included